raas-dev/configent/README.md

 With Homebrew on Linux, system-wide installation (i.e. `/home/linuxbrew`) is preferred but if this is not possible (no `sudo`), it is installed user's home.

-On macOS, Homebrew, formulae and casks are always installed user-wide.
+On macOS, Homebrew formulae and casks are always installed user-wide.

 On Linux distros, flatpaks are always installed user-wide.